AAA Editor Notes

 Each unit also is positioned to distinguish those who were inside the Pentagon from those who were on board Flight 77.
 Reading the benches inscribed with the names of the 59 passengers and crew, you face the direction of the plane's approach; reading the inscriptions on the benches honoring the 125 military and civilian personnel, you face the Pentagon building.

-Sheltering the field of benches are 85 young crape myrtle trees.
+Sheltering the field of benches are 85 crape myrtle trees.
 Not dedicated to any one victim, they will eventually grow some 30 feet tall, providing a canopy of shade as well as seasonal summer blooms.
-Visitors who want to locate a specific memorial unit can look up the name and birth year on the locator stone at the Pentagon Memorial Gateway near the entrance.
+Visitors who want to locate a specific memorial bench can look up the name and birth year on the locator stone at the Pentagon Memorial Gateway near the entrance.

 Time: Allow 30 minutes minimum.